 Refine search resultsSkip to search results

-Six of the original photo-engraved printing blocks for the illustrations for the novel Fredi en Ménage, one of a series of transvestite novels starring Fredi.
-He plays housekeeper to an older man here, but he seems to spent most of his time in a silk kimono and high-heeled shoes.
+Five of the original photo-engraved printing blocks for the illustrations for the novel.
 The engraved metal plates are mounted on to the original woodblocks used in the production of the book, all of which bear the title of the book on the side.
 The plates are in very good condition, several are lightly worn and have residue of the inks used in the letterpress process.
 All of the blocks are capable of being used for printing in contemporary letterpress printing.
 Included are the cover illustration for the book and the plates from pages 143, 155, 169 and 207.

 London: Grant Richards (1906).
 328pp.
 There are nine contributions (poems) by Wilde, including "Theocritus" and "The True Knowledge."
 Very good in gold stamped boards, wear to head and tail of spine, edgewear.

 Oxford: Holywell Press (1905).
 110pp.
 Gide first met Wilde in 1895 and this collection presents several essays by Gide, along with letters that he wrote to Gide and bibliographical material by Mason.
 Illustrated.
 Half vellum and blue cloth boards, title in gilt to upper and spine, slight spotting to vellum, light browning to preliminary pages.
 One of 50 special numbered copies (#2) signed by the author.
 An uncommon book in this state.

 William Reeves: London (1895).
 The first ediiton of this scarce pamphlet presenting "some considerations in opposition to the mass of general vituperation with which the irresponsible public has thought fit to demonstrate its own virtue and superiority to the author of Dorian Gray."
 Mason 679.
 Light brown wrappers, a bit of sunning to wrappers.